 Dr. Arrojo, gave an eloquent class, explaining first how pollution is the real key problem of the global water crisis.

-"It is said that 1000 million people do not have access to guaranteed drinking water and as a consequence, 10,000 deaths per day are estimated for this cause."
-We can identify the main causes of this water contamination in the use of agrochemicals, agrochemicals and by the action of heavy metals, highlighted Don Pedro.
+“It is said that 1000 billion people do not have access to guaranteed drinking water and as a consequence there are an estimated 10,000 deaths a day from this cause.”
+We can identify the main causes of said water pollution in the use of agrochemicals, agrotoxins and the action of heavy metals, highlighted Don Pedro.

 However, all countries can recover the health of ecosystems.
 Failure to do so is a priority problem.